-I feel sad for the one and a half million Ontario workers who are paid the minimum wage and will no longer receive a badly-needed pay increase next January - nor, realistically, any time in the next four years.
+I feel sad for the Ontario workers who are paid the minimum wage and will no longer receive a badly-needed pay increase next January - nor, realistically, any time in the next four years.

 I feel sad for families with young children who struggle to pay for childcare and will no longer see the relief they were promised.